pic

 Scenario 1: Unbalanced Workload

 The first scenario represents a situation with unbalanced work, where some iterations require more computational effort.
 The feature is captured by assuming that the i-th iteration has a duration of i seconds.
-A visual representation of the problem is as follows.

 We start by presenting the coding implementing each approach, and then provide explanations for each.